-An exhibition of SURREALISM FROM THE COLLECTION OF THE MUSEUM OF MODERN ART will open at the Sonja Henie - Niels Onstad Foundations, Hovikodden, Norway on October 22, remaining on view until December 3, 1978.
-Directed by Carolyn Lanchner, the Museum's Research Curator of Painting and Sculpture, the exhibition is traveling to 6 European cities, having previously been shown at the Museum des 20.
-Jahrhunderts, Vienna, Austria (February 8 - April 9, 1978), Dusseldorf Kunsthalle, Dusseldorf, Germany (April 28 - June 4, 1978), Musees Royaux des Beaux Arts de Belgique, Brussels, Belgium (June 15 - July 30, 1978) and the Zurich Kunsthaus, Zurich, Switzerland (August 17 - October 1, 1978).
-After the Norwegian showing, the exhibition will be seen at the Louisiana Museum in Denmark from December 19 through February 11, 1979.
+An exhibition of SURREALISM FROM THE COLLECTION OF THE MUSEUM OF MODERN ART will open at the Louisiana Museum, Humlebaek, Denmark on December 19, 1978, remaining on view until February 11, 1979.
+Directed by Carolyn Lanchner, the Museum's Research Curator of Painting and Sculpture, the exhibition has traveled to 5 other European cities, having previously been shown at the Museum des 20.
+Jahrhunderts, Vienna, Austria (February 8 - April 9, 1978), Dusseldorf Kunsthalle, Dusseldorf, Germany (April 28 - June 4, 1978), Musées Royaux des Beaux Arts de Belgique, Brussels, Belgium (June 15 - July 30, 1978), the Zurich Kunsthaus, Zurich, Switzerland (August 17 - October 1, 1978) and the Sonja Henie - Niels Onstad Foundations, Hovikodden, Norway (October 22 - December 3, 1978).
+The Louisiana showing concludes the exhibition's tour.
 An extensive catalogue with text by Ms. Lanchner and excerpts from the writings of various Surrealist artists as well as from various writers on Surrealism such as Andre Breton, Tristan Tzara, Louis Aragon and William Rubin accompanies the exhibition.